Cancers that start in the vagina are rare. Fewer than 300 women are diagnosed with this cancer in the UK each year.

 Back to top

-A small sample of tissue will be taken from any abnormal areas.
-This sample will be examined under a microscope.
+During a colposcopy, the doctor may take a small sample of tissue (biopsy) from any area that looks abnormal.
+The biopsy will be examined under a microscope.

 CT (computerised tomography) scan